Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Makes it a crime to use a drone equipped with a camera or image-recording device to observe, photograph, or film a person without their consent, where that person has a reasonable expectation of privacy.
-Applies to lewd or lascivious purposes.
-One of the few state statutes that explicitly names drones as a tool for video voyeurism.
+Criminalizes using a drone equipped with a camera or image-recording device to observe, photograph, or film a person without consent, where that person has a reasonable expectation of privacy, for lewd or lascivious purposes.
+Conviction requires sex offender registration.

-Effective: Jan 1, 2016First conviction: up to $2,000 fine and/or up to 2 years imprisonment.
-Second conviction: 6 months to 3 years hard labor, no parole, probation, or suspension of sentence.
-If victim is minor under 17: $10,000 fine and/or 2–10 years hard labor, no parole.
-All convictions require sex offender registration.
+Effective: Jan 1, 2016First offense: up to $2,000 fine and/or up to 2 years imprisonment.
+Second offense: 6 months–3 years hard labor without benefit of parole or probation.
+If victim is a minor under 17: $10,000 fine and/or 2–10 years hard labor without parole.
+Sex offender registration mandatory.

 View source